sajagana/WIKI_page_test_repo/CCNA Notes - May 13.md

 Which three of the following application characteristic values are determined in the **service level specification** phase **when designing the quality of service (QoS)** policy of a network?
 (Choose three.)

 * generated data flows
 * **required bandwidth**
 * required responsiveness
 * response criticality
 * **tolerable jitter**
 * **tolerable packet loss**

 ----------
 Which statement regarding a **small office/home office (SOHO)** of a remote worker is correct?

 * **It is a LAN that includes both wireless and wired network devices.**
 * It must be permanently connected to the main office.
 * It must follow the three-tier architecture model.
 * It typically uses dark fiber to connect to the main office.

 ----------
 What is the network ID of the IPv6 address 2001:db8:deca:abce:45eb:27ff:feba:fa38/48?

 * 2001::
 * 2001:db8::
 * **2001:db8:deca::**
 * 2001:db8:deca:abce::

-	Answer
+	Answer: baiscally, one portion of the IPv6 address is consist of 16 bits.
-	The correct answer is 2001:db8:deca::. **Each hexadecimal character represents 4 binary bits**. **The first 12 characters correspond to 48 bits.** 2001:db8:deca:abce:: would have the /64 prefix, 2001:db8:: would have the /32 prefix, and 2001: would have the /16 prefix.
+	The correct answer is 2001:db8:deca:: - has the /48 prefix.
+	**Each hexadecimal character represents 4 binary bits**.
+	**The first 12 characters correspond to 48 bits.**
+	2001:db8:deca:abce:: would have the /64 prefix.
+	2001:db8:: would have the /32 prefix.
+	2001: would have the /16 prefix.

 ----------
 From PC2, use SSH to access R1.
 Use AdminPC2 as the username and Cisco123 as the password. **What is the IPv4 address of the loopback interface?**

 * 10.10.2.1

-* **10.10.3.1**
+* **10.10.3.1** # Note: use **show ip interface brief** to get the loopback address
 * 10.10.4.1
 * 10.10.5.1

 	Answer